About Us

 • Participating as an active member of teaching teams to support curriculum development and integration.

-• Working closely with teaching team members and the student support team to support the educational, social and emotional development of students, as well as identify and address student learning needs.
+• Working closely with teaching team members and the student support team to support the educational, social and emotional development of students.

 • Actively pursuing and integrating relevant professional development opportunities.